Leelavathi-R/PeoplePopularity/README.md

 - Which profession dominates the digital world?
 - Is there an individual with unusually high popularity?
 - Which state has the highest number of famous people each year?
+- Who are the top individuals popular in terms of Google trends relative popularity & page views each year?

 ## Output:
 - Training Accuracy: 99.3%